weaviate/weaviate-io/developers/weaviate/current/schema/schema-configuration.md

       "indexInverted": true                 // Optional, default is true.
 By default each property is fully indexed both for full-text, as well as vector-search.
 You can ignore properties in searches by explicitly setting index to false.
     }
   ],
-  "invertedIndexConfig": {                  // Optional, defaults to the values shown here.
+  "invertedIndexConfig": {                  // Optional, index configuration.
-    "cleanupIntervalSeconds": 60,            // Interval for async cleanup operations.
     "stopwords": {
       ...                                   // Optional, controls which words should be ignored in the inverted index, see section below
     },
     "indexTimestamps": false,                 // Optional, maintains inverted indices for each object by its internal timestamps
-    "IndexNullState": false,                 // Optional, maintains inverted indices for each property regarding its null state
+    "indexNullState": false,                 // Optional, maintains inverted indices for each property regarding its null state
-    "IndexPropertyLength": false            // Optional, maintains inverted indices for each property by its length },
+    "indexPropertyLength": false            // Optional, maintains inverted indices for each property by its length },
   "shardingConfig": {
     ...                                     // Optional, controls behavior of class in a multi-node setting, see section below